ThaniThamizhAkarathiKalanjiyam/more_books/content/History_and_Doctrines_of_the_Ājīvikas/chapter27.md

 The Elements

-Ājivika Atomism in Relation to other Indian Atomic Doctrines The Soul
+Ajivika Atomism in Relation to other Indian Atomic Doctrines The Soul

 The Gods

-Ājivika Logic
+Ajivika Logic

-The Status of Makkhali Gosāla
+The Status of Makkhali Gosala